Were you recently arrested for manslaughter in Columbus, OH?

 How Our Columbus Criminal Defense Attorneys Can Help You Fight Manslaughter Charges

-At Koenig & Owen, LLC, we have a long and proud history of fighting for the people of Columbus when they need it most.
+At James D. Owen, LLC, we have a long and proud history of fighting for the people of Columbus when they need it most.
 Over the years, our law firm has defended clients against crimes ranging from drunk driving to murder.

 When you hire us to assist you with your manslaughter case, our Columbus criminal defense attorneys will: